 The Human Subjects Research Review Committee

-The Human Subjects Research Review Committee (HSRRC) is responsible for ensuring that all research at Daemen College involving human subjects is appropriately documented in accordance with pertinent legal and ethical requirements.
+The Human Subjects Research Review Committee (HSRRC) is responsible for ensuring that all research at Daemen University involving human subjects is appropriately documented in accordance with pertinent legal and ethical requirements.
 Researchers who receive the Committee's approval for their projects are responsible for conducting the research as approved, without changes pertaining to the treatment of subjects, and are responsible for maintaining ethical standards while conducting research.

 This page provides faculty and students with the necessary information to conduct, report and seek approval of research in the most appropriate and efficient manner.